br-automation-com/paho.mqtt.c-ar/README.md

 ![](images/UserFileDevice.png)

-If the certificate is stored in the default file device
+If the certificate is stored in the default file device, it's not needed to write the file device as prefix.

 ### Logfiles